-- season, all staff are also informed of procedures surrounding external exams, with a particular focus on any procedures that have changed. - 21.2.
-The senior leader with responsibility for exams, the Quality Nominee and the Examinations Officer participate annually in relevant awarding body training, are part of awarding body networks for updates, and belong to local networks where available. - 21.3.
+- 23.3.
 Procedures relating to exams and non-exam assessments for qualifications form part of the induction training for middle leaders and all middle leaders discuss them annually at a Leadership meeting.
-Middle leaders inform their teams of requirements and in particular give subject meeting time to discussing procedures for non-examination assessments. - 21.4.
+Middle leaders inform their teams of requirements and in particular give subject meeting time to discussing procedures for non-examination assessments. - 23.4.
 The Exams Manager provides training for all new invigilators and annual update training for existing invigilators.
-A record of the content of this training and attendees is retained on file. - 21.5.
+A record of the content of this training and attendees is retained on file. - 23.5.
 The SENDCo provides training annually to all staff who are involved in providing students' Access Arrangements.
 A record of the content of this training and attendees is retained on file.